Contemporary Women’s Fiction Set in London

 Millie and Bella appear to be polar opposites.
 Bella has been recently dumped and is turning to social media to rub salt in the wound. #Blessed and #BestLife images circulating her feeds.
 Millie is a single mother of a son with a Premier League football player, who gets sent a ton of clothes and has a successful Instagram feed because of it.
 However, Millie’s life is a lie – she is struggling – and Bella is actually more successful than she thinks.
 London plays its parts as the perfect backdrop for imposter and comparison syndrome in this sweet women’s fiction.

-And finally, a hilarious LGBT read for anyone looking to branch out their women’s fiction reading list.
+And finally, a hilarious LGBT read for anyone looking to branch out of their women’s fiction reading list.
 Kate Davies is an amazing writer!
 I adored every second I spent reading this genius book about self-discovery and sexuality.
 Julia attends a trendy party where she meets female artists who introduce her to more than composition and narrative.
 Soon she’s attending BDSM groups, lesbian swing dances, and more uproarious events across the city.
 Amazing.

 What are your favourite women’s fiction novels set in London?
 Let me know in the comments below.
 I’m always keen to find new books set in my favourite city.